jsanchesleao/bookmarks/api/README.md

   {"url": "http://github.com"}
   ```

   This endpoint is secured by authentication.
-A token for the bookmarks' owner client is needed.
+An `Authorization` header with a token for the bookmarks' owner client is needed.

 ### POST /user/:username/bookmark/:bookmark